gocodeup/intro-to-testing-js/README.md

         - returns false when calles without an argument like `isEven()`
 - Refactor when you can
 - Repeat until the tests are robust and the function works as intended.
-- Commit your work to git.
+- Commit your work to git and push to GitHub before moving forward.

 ## Test Drive an `isVowel` function
 - Start with the smallest tests first.